Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Supply Chain Development: A robust sovereign industry stimulates the growth of domestic supply chain networks, reducing dependency on foreign entities.

-Export Opportunities: Developing unique Defence technologies opens avenues for exports, further enhancing economic growth.
-The AUKUS agreements provide a conducive environment to capitalise on locally developed Defence and National Security capabilities.
+Export Opportunities: Developing unique defence technologies opens avenues for exports, further enhancing economic growth.
+The AUKUS agreements provide a conducive environment to capitalise on locally developed defence and national security capabilities.

 (b) National Security Enhancement: